fpdavis/MTOvJoyFeeder/README.md

 * Added inversion option to physical joysticks an support in NormalizeRange(), normally the Y Axis will be inverted for XBox controllers
 * Added Ranges For X, Y, Z, RX, RY for controllers and virtual controllers for use by NormalizeRange()

+* Tested NormalizeRange()
+* Added formatting to JSON output to remove extra newlines and spaces before integers in arrays
+* Fixed issue with not dynamically setting size of oNewJoystickInfo.Map_Buttons array by using JoystickConfig.Map_Buttons instead
+* Added an Assets folder to hold references and copy out required files from